nick0413/Automated_AFM_analysis/README.md

 # Automated AFM analysis

+Is a work in progress module that allows for easy python manipulation of the data gathered by the Agilent AFM and the tribometer used in the

 ## Install guide

 Depending on your use case you may have different requirements, but in general your requirements should look like this: